thiagobustamante/typescript-rest/README.md

 next | express.NextFunction | The next function.
 It can be used to delegate to the next middleware registered the processing of the current request.

-See [Types and languages](#types-and-languages) to know how the language and preferredMedia fields are calculated.
+See [Types and languages](#types-and-languages) to know how the language and accept fields are calculated.

 The ``` @Context ``` decorator can be used on service method's arguments or on service class properties to bind the argument or the property to the current context object.